jimlyas/arc/README.md

 MIT License

-Copyright (c) 2022 Jimly Asshiddiqy
+Copyright © 2022 Jimly Asshiddiqy

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction,